Here is a list of tasty options so you can pick the best burrata cheese substitute for your cooking needs.

 When it comes to flavor, burrata cheese tastes like creamier mozzarella cheese.
 It is milky, creamy, buttery, and just the slightest bit tangy.
 The filling inside adds a slightly sweet flavor due to the cream.

 As mentioned, burrata cheese is less common than cheddar or mozzarella.
-You might find them in large grocery stores with an extensive selection of cheeses.
 You’ll have a better chance of finding it in Italian specialty stores or online retailers.

 A no-brainer alternative to burrata cheese is, of course, fresh mozzarella cheese.
 After all, burrata cheese is just like a modified and upgraded version of this Italian cheese.